LutherCS/ip-class-pub/projects/list_of_stuff/description.md

 1. Use Model-View-Controller pattern
 2. Load the list from local storage, if present
 3. Add new item to the list on button click
-4. Save the list to local storage on button click
+4. Save the list as JSON to local storage
-5. Remove all _checked_ items from the list on button click or individually on checkbox click
+5. Remove _checked_ items from the list
 6. Remove _all_ items from the list on button click
 7. Validate input fields.
 Do not accept empty values
-8. Use checkbox and an item title to mark an item as checked
+8. Use checkbox to mark an item for removal
 9. Consistent design using Bootstrap or similar framework
 10. Code is error-free